twurple/twurple/docs/migration/v5-to-v6.md

 ### {@link RefreshingAuthProvider}

-You can just use the `addUser` method to add your users to the provider.
+You can just use the `addUserForToken` method to add your users to the provider.
 It will also take care of app tokens using the supplied client ID and secret.

 ```ts diff -5,8 +6,11